Inverted Fee Structures, Tick Size, and Market Quality

 56 Pages Posted: 23 Mar 2017 Last revised: 10 Sep 2018

 Stock exchanges incentivize the demand and supply of liquidity through their fee models.
-A traditional model pays a rebate to the liquidity supplier and an inverted model pays a rebate to liquidity demanders.
+A traditional model pays a rebate to the liquidity supplier, and an inverted model pays a rebate to liquidity demanders.
 We examine the impact of inverted fee models on market quality using an exogenous shock to inverted venue market share created by a regulatory intervention to examine the interaction between tick size, restrictions on dark trading, and exchange fees we show that traders use inverted venues to adjust for suboptimal tick sizes.
 Increased inverted venue activity improves pricing efficiency and liquidity when the minimum tick size is constrained.
 We show that by offering traders sub-tick price improvement inverted fee venues enhance competition for liquidity provision and increases information impounded into prices through limit orders.